PrefectHQ/prefect-aws/docs/index.md

 ).save("BLOCK-NAME-PLACEHOLDER")
 ```

 Congrats!
-You can now easily load the saved block, which holds your credentials:
+You can now load the saved block to use your credentials in your Python code:

 ```python
 from prefect_aws import AwsCredentials